sally/humanize/README.md

   * Horizontal slice
   * Pair for challenging features
   * PR author does not merge their own PR
-  * Collaborate to fix and solve merge conflicts.
+  * Collaborate to fix and solve merge conflicts
-  * Branch for each feature.
+  * Branch for each feature